 Protect your well-planned project from becoming a disaster!

 After planning, reality sets in, bringing likely risks, delays, and budget blow-outs.
-To effectively manage a project, you must regularly monitor actual project progress against your planned schedule and to make adjustments where necessary.
-Commercially this is vital as most projects will have an approved budget, duration and quality standards.
+To effectively manage a project, you must regularly monitor actual project progress against your planned schedule and make adjustments where necessary.
+Commercially this is vital as most projects will have an approved budget, duration, and quality standards.

 A project manager is responsible to ensure compliance with the plan, budgets, standards, and delivery dates.